Council Tax: what it is, what it costs and how to save money

 England and Scotland have eight Council Tax valuation bands ranging from A (the highest) to H.

 Wales has nine bands – from 1 (the highest) to 9.
 Northern Ireland has domestic rates based on rental values rather than Council Tax.

-How much Council Tax do I have to pay?
+How much Council Tax must I pay?